Walking Around the National Garden, Athens

 Why You Should Visit:

-The small museum on site offers an exhibition on the history of the Olympics.
+The on-site museum provides an engaging exhibition on the fascinating history of the Olympics.

 Tip:

-Make sure you ask for the audio guide (included in the affordable entry ticket) upon entry and then climb to the upper tier for stunning views of the stadium.
+Don't miss the opportunity to climb to the upper tier for stunning views of the stadium.

 7